Incremental Transformer Neural Processes: Incremental Transformer Neural Processes

 \subsection{Theoretical trade-offs}

 While offering significant computational gains, the \texttt{incTNP} architecture sacrifices a core property of standard Neural Processes: permutation invariance with respect to the context set.
 Unlike \texttt{TNP-D}, \texttt{incTNP} defines a distribution that is sensitive to the order of context set.
-However, we argue that in settings where the context is not fixed (e.g., streaming data or autoregressive prediction), and hence where the \texttt{TNP-D} becomes conditionally inconsistent, strictly enforcing invariance with respect to the context constrains model design without necessarily guaranteeing a more ``rational" prediction rule.
-To quantify this trade-off, we adopt a metric of \textit{implicit Bayesianness} to measure the extent of this violation.
+However, we argue that in settings where the context is not fixed (e.g., streaming data or autoregressive prediction)---and where the \textit{conditional} inconsistency inherent to \texttt{TNP-D} and all other CNPs becomes particularly noticeable--- strictly enforcing invariance with respect to the context constrains model design without necessarily guaranteeing a more ``rational" prediction rule.
+To quantify the extent and impact of this violation, we adopt a metric of \textit{implicit Bayesianness}.